elastic/harp/samples/ec2-ssh-rotation/README.md

 }
 ```

-This script used Vault as source of truth, pull the secret value and deploy a
+This script used Vault as source of truth, pull the secret value and deploy an
-SSH keypair in AWS.
-It must be executed via a pipeline or a rundeck job to
+SSH key pair in AWS.
+It must be executed via a pipeline or a Rundeck job to
 automate key deployment.
 So that in case of incident, just regenerate the SSH key
 using the bundle specification, push the secret to Vault and execute secret
 deployment pipeline.